AarsalAM/AarsalsBookStoreFinal/readme.txt

 Finally, will be adding the Upsert.cs page.
 The code for the page was provided.
 I created an account at tiny.cloud and was given an API key.
 I added it to the scripting at the bottom.
 I used it to add a rich textbox to the textarea, as well as to validate input.
+Wasn't able to get the uperset page working, turns out I had commented out the wrong part of the ProductController.
+I still need to press continue twice to get to the page.

+I completed the ProductController class.
+However I do have a few errors when submitting the product.
+I will be submitting the file as it is for now, as I've run out of time.
+I will keep working on this to get it without errors.

+Thank You,
+Aarsal Masoodi
+0688474